Why this matters

 Wyoming cottage food laws: what is the short version?

-Wyoming does not require state registration for the cottage food lane.
+Wyoming does not require state registration for basic cottage food sales.
 The annual gross sales cap is $250,000.
-Wyoming allows online orders, seller delivery for cottage food sellers in the current data.
+Wyoming allows online orders, seller delivery for cottage food sellers.
+Wyoming also has a path for prepared or time/temperature-control foods, and that path has separate state rules.

-Do I need a cottage food license in Wyoming?
+Do I need a cottage food license or permit in Wyoming?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+Wyoming also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Wyoming may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Wyoming?

-Wyoming's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Wyoming's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Wyoming also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Common no-go categories include mammal meat uninspected, wild game, catfish, alcohol.